idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 #### User Objects

-Since this is a sub-app nested underneath the thermal hydraulics application, the `rhie chow interpolator` user object is updated with the superficial velocity aux variables `a_u`, `a_v`, and `a_w` transfered from the Thermal Hydraulics solve.
+Since this is a sub-app nested underneath the thermal hydraulics application, the `rhie chow interpolator` user object is updated with the superficial velocity aux variables `a_u`, `a_v`, and `a_w` transferred from the Thermal Hydraulics solve.

 !listing msr/lotus/steady_state/run_prec_transport.i block=UserObjects